marcodemurtas/wd_relationship_ancient_authors/README.md

 1) reading authority ID on native database;

-2) queries the Wikidata dataset with a SPARQL query to find the corresponding author;
+2) queries the Wikidata dataset with a SPARQL query to find the corresponding author and his bibliographic links;

 3) prints the bibliographic works linked to the author directly or indirectly (first author or other elements of bibliographic description);